Home » Recipes » Healthy Breakfasts » Pancakes, Waffles and French Toast » Gluten Free Pumpkin Waffles

 A table shown from above with waffles, bacon, syrup, cloth napkins and a bowl of pecans on it

-Waffles can be reheated in the microwave, but in order for them to crisp back up, I recommend warming them up in the toaster.
-If you have a toaster oven, use that instead.
+• Reheat.
+These waffles can be reheated in the microwave, but in order for them to crisp back up, I recommend warming them up in the toaster.
+If you have a toaster oven, that’ll work, too.

-Yes!
-These pumpkin waffles freeze beautifully.
+• Freeze.
+My pumpkin waffles freeze beautifully!
 Just make sure the bag you store them in is freezer-friendly.
 It’s also a good idea to place a sheet of parchment or wax paper in between each waffle so they don’t get stuck together.
 Frozen waffles last for up to 3 months and should be thawed in the fridge before they’re reheated.

 Print